Awjin/guten-type/README.md

 ## `press()`

 The `press()` mixin assigns a base font-size to the html element, so that all other styles can be derived from 1rem.
-Then, it generates the typography system:
+Then, it generates the typography system.

 ```scss
 @use 'guten-type';